During their Israel gap year, many students encounter pressure to drink excessively or even experiment with drugs.

 Risky behavior on Israel gap year programs

 The availability and legality of alcohol plus the absence of parents and desire to fit in sets the stage for potentially risky behavior.
-During their Israel gap year, many students encounter pressure to drink excessively or even experiment with drugs.

 With the drinking age in Israel set to 18, many teenagers experience the thrill and novelty of “being legal” and newly able to participate in the bar and club scene.
 Because these “newbies” are largely inexperienced, this sudden shift to being legal can lead to binge drinking and other irresponsible behavior.